-Wire transfers are commonly used for international payments, which makes them a good choice for businesses that work with companies or suppliers abroad.
+Wire transfers are commonly used for international business payments, which makes them a good choice for anyone who works with companies or suppliers abroad.
 Chase® Global Transfer enables fund transfers in local currencies to businesses in 140 countries while the real-time foreign exchange rate calculator lets you know just how much to send.
 As with ACH payments, wire transfers can be future-dated or set to recur.
 You’ll also need some account information from the payee:

 - Recipient name

 - Recipient account number